 Benefits of Advertorial Marketing

-When you use an advertorial, you're using a marketing technique that's often used for brand exposure, conversion, and lead generation.
-In this section, we're going to talk about how.
+In an advertorial, you're using a marketing technique that's often used for brand exposure, conversion, and lead generation.
+Here's how:

 1. You can convert leads.

-First, if you have blog post ideas that relate to your industry, you might consider sourcing out a publication that is interested in advertorials for your industry.
-For instance, if you run an ecommerce technology business, a publication like The New Yorker might not be a viable option — instead, you might want to consider a publication like TechCrunch, which specializes in all things technology and commerce.
+If you have blog post ideas relating to your industry, consider sourcing out a publication interested in advertorials for your industry.
+For instance, if you run an eCommerce technology business, you'll want to consider a publication like TechCrunch, which specializes in all things technology and commerce.

-Your advertorial would be shown to audiences that are the most interested in your industry, so you can increase exposure to the right audiences.
-You might be able to convert quite a few leads from this method.
+Your advertorial would be shown to audiences that are the most interested in your industry, so you can increase exposure to the right people.
+This method can convert quite a few leads.

 2. Advertorials build brand awareness.

-Next, let's say you want to build brand awareness with paid ads, but are looking to advance your efforts past social media or TV ads.
-An advertorial might be a good alternative.
-The post, unlike ads, is paid for less often, but has the potential to be found by readers long after the publish date.
+An advertorial can be an excellent investment if you want to build brand awareness with paid ads but are looking to advance your efforts past social media or TV ads.
+An advertorial post, unlike ads, is paid for less often but has the potential to be found by readers long after the publish date.

-For instance, let's say you pay for an advertorial tomorrow.
-Generally, you won't have to keep paying to boost the visibility of your ad, like you would have to with other ads.
-You can earn organic traffic continuously with an advertorial.
+If you pay for an advertorial, you won't have to keep paying to boost its visibility, like you would with other ads.
+Instead, you can earn organic traffic continuously with an advertorial post.

 3. Retarget your existing customers.

-Lastly, if you're thinking about advertorial marketing, think about how you can retarget your advertorial on your end.
-When the advertorial is posted, how can you fit it into your content plan to provide value to your existing customers?
+When an advertorial is posted, how can you fit it into your content plan to provide value to your existing customers?

-Maybe your advertorial is a filmed interview with an industry thought leader, and your customers respond really well to video.
-You can post the advertorial on your social media accounts, and boost the fact that you partnered with a publication to bring a new video to your audience.
+If your advertorial is a filmed interview with an industry thought leader, and your customers respond really well to video.
+You can post the advertorial on your social media accounts and boost the fact that you partnered with a publication to bring a new video to your audience.